 Preparation and Processing of Queries

-Over the years, queries have become the primary vehicle for bringing a business item to Annual Conference.
-A process for generating a query was developed and has been refined over the years to improve the quality of the work we do for and with the Lord.
-The methodology that we have today for query creation is one that aims for thoughtful, spiritual inquiry and thorough preparation.
+The query is the primary vehicle for bringing business concerns to Annual Conference.
+Over the years a process for generating a query has been developed and refined to improve the quality of the work we do together as a body of Christ.
+The methodology we have today for query creation aims for thoughtful, spiritual inquiry and thorough preparation.

 Preparation and Processing of Queries